Phaedo

 Phaedo (/ˈfiːdəʊ/; Φαίδων, Phaidōn) is a dialogue written by Plato, in which Socrates discusses the immortality of the soul and the nature of the afterlife with his friends in the hours leading up to his death.
 Socrates explores various arguments for the soul's immortality with the Pythagorean philosophers Simmias and Cebes of Thebes in order to show that there is an afterlife in which the soul will dwell following death.
-The dialogue concludes with a mythological narrative of the descent into Tarturus and an account of Socrates' execution.
+The dialogue concludes with a mythological narrative of the descent into Tartarus and an account of Socrates' execution.

 Background

 The dialogue is set in 399 BCE, in an Athenian prison, during the last hours prior to the death of Socrates.
 It is presented within a frame story by Phaedo of Elis, who is recounting the events to Echecrates, a Pythagorean philosopher.